Author Bio: Dr. Sanusi Umar MD is the author of this article.

-The Bro Flow is a haircut for men that features mid to long length layers that flow backwards, pushed back away from the forehead.
+The Bro Flow is a haircut for men that features mid to long-length layers that flow backward, pushed back away from the forehead.
 Since the look is one of carefully arranged messiness, a few locks can come forward and hang over the forehead.
-This flowing, messy hairstyle for men recalls the grungy 90s look and the rebelliousness associated with it, while also projecting a more laid-back coolness.
-The Bro Flow has been a favorite for many male celebrities, and the versatility of this look is evident in the range of events this long male hairstyle can be worn to.
+This flowing, messy hairstyle for men recalls the grungy 90s look and the rebelliousness associated with it while also projecting a more laid-back coolness.
+The Bro Flow has been a favorite for many male celebrities, and the versatility of this look is evident in the range of events that enables the use of this long hairstyle.

 Celebrity Variations on Bro Flow Hair

 Bradley Cooper made waves in The Hangover for his balance of slapstick comedy and sincere drama, as well as his wavy flowing hair.
-The look served him well in his role as the charming but in-control leader of the “wolfpack”.
+The look served him well in his role as the charming but in-control leader of the “wolfpack.”
 However, the slightly messy hairstyle can also fit into a more serious event.
-Bradley Cooper is an example of the flow can contribute when properly groomed and paired with the right attire.
-Bradley Cooper maintains his flow in a black-tie affair, pictured below, while discussing the topic of mental health with Michigan Senator Stabenow.
+Bradley Cooper is an example of the flow that can contribute when properly groomed and paired with the right attire.
+Bradley Cooper maintains his flow in a black-tie affair, pictured below, while discussing mental health with Michigan Senator Stabenow.